MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/xamarin.md

 MobileCenter.Start("ios={Your App Secret};android={Your App Secret};uwp={Your App Secret}", typeof(Analytics), typeof(Crashes));
 ```

-Note that, this documentation is only for Xamarin.Forms UWP.
-If you want to use UWP only, please follow UWP [Get started](~/sdk/getting-started/uwp.md) documentation.

 ### 4.3 Replace the placeholder with your App Secret

 Make sure to replace `{Your App Secret}` text with the actual value for your application.
 The App Secret can be found on the **Getting Started** page on the Mobile Center portal or through the **Manage App** button.